jrdnbrkfld/pp2-rock-paper-scissors/README.md

 * JavaScript
   * No errors were returned when passing through the validator service at JSHint.com. ![View Image of Report](assets/images/readme/js-validator.png)
 * Accessibility
-    * I confirmed after running the website through the Lighthouse feature in Google Devtools that the performance, accessibility, best practices and SEO are to a high standard.
+    * I confirmed after running the website through the Lighthouse feature in Chrome Developer Tools that the performance, accessibility, best practices and SEO are to a high standard.

         ![Lighthouse Results](assets/images/readme/lighthouse-result.png)